Textile industry in Bangladesh

-The textile and clothing industries provide a single source of growth in Bangladesh's rapidly developing economy.
+The textile and clothing industries provide the most significant source of economic growth in Bangladesh's rapidly developing economy.
 Exports of textiles and garments are the principal source of foreign exchange earnings.
+By the end of December 2024, the Bangladeshi Garments Industry has earned $50 Billion from exports, an 8.3% increase in the past year according to the Export Promotion Bureau (EPB).
 By 2002 exports of textiles, clothing, and ready-made garments (RMG) accounted for 77% of Bangladesh's total merchandise exports.
+Emerging as the world's second-largest exporter of ready-made garment (RMG) products, Bangladesh significantly bolstered employment within the manufacturing sector.

 In 1972, the World Bank approximated the gross domestic product (GDP) of Bangladesh at US$6.29 billion, and it grew to $368 billion by 2021, with $46 billion of that generated by exports, 82% of which was ready-made garments.
 As of 2016 Bangladesh held the 2nd place in producing garments just after China.
-Bangladesh is the world's second-largest apparel exporter of western fast fashion brands.
-Sixty percent of the export contracts of western brands are with European buyers and about thirty percent with American buyers and ten percent to others.
+Bangladesh is the world's second-largest apparel exporter of Western fast fashion brands.
+Sixty percent of the export contracts of Western brands are with European buyers and about thirty percent with American buyers and ten percent to others.
 Only 5% of textile factories are owned by foreign investors, with most of the production being controlled by local investors.
-In the financial year 2016-2017 the RMG industry generated US$28.14 billion, which was 80.7% of the total export earnings in exports and 12.36% of the GDP; the industry was also taking on green manufacturing practices.
+In the financial year 2016-2017 the RMG industry generated US$28.14 billion, which was 80.7% of the total export earnings and amounted to 12.36% of the GDP.
+By then, the industry was also taking on green manufacturing practices.